Updated on 4/6/17.

 Fax: (530) 889-4099

-This page has detailed information about Filing Dates, Application for Changed Assessment, Withdrawal Form, and links to more detailed information.
+This page has detailed information about Filing Dates, Assessment Appeal Application, Withdrawal Form, and links to more detailed information.

 This page is a summary of the assessment appeal process.
 For more information on Property Tax Assessment Appeals refer to the Residential Property Assessment Appeals Guide.

 The property taxes you pay are primarily based on your property's assessed value as determined by the County Assessor.
 If you disagree with value established by the Assessor, you can appeal that value to the Assessment Appeals Board during specific time frames.

 Assessment Appeals Clerks are responsible for all administrative and clerical activities associated with the proper handling of assessment appeal applications.
 The Clerks conduct extensive research to verify information on each application form to validate appeals before an appeal is entered into the system.
 Clerks are available to explain the Assessment Appeals process and provide useful publications that may be helpful in filing an application and preparing for a hearing.
 Clerks are able to answer most of your general questions regarding procedure, but are unable to render legal advice.
 We recommend that you consult a property tax attorney or other property tax professional if you have specific questions regarding the substance of your appeal.

 Assessment Appeals Board sits as the County Board of Equalization on behalf of the Board of Supervisors and is not part of the Assessor’s Office.
 In accordance with the eligibility requirements established by State law, the Board of Supervisors selects and appoints the members of the Assessment Appeals Board based on their knowledge, experience, and qualifications to act as an impartial judge and to fairly determine the fair market value of property based on evidence presented at a hearing.